girder/girder/docs/plugins.rst

 ***************************************

 Upload a file to a Girder instance, which will create a Girder Item to house the file.
-Navigate to the Item, then click on the i (information) icon next to the file, which will show the id, and since the hashsum_download plugin is enabled, the sha512 field will also be displayed.
-Click on the key icon to download a hashfile, which will be the full sha512 of the file, with the same name as the file, and an extension of .sha512, and you can use this for your CMake content link.
+Navigate to the Item, then click on the **i** (information) icon next to the file, which will show the id, and since the hashsum_download plugin is enabled, the sha512 field will also be displayed.
+Click on the key icon to download a hashfile, which will be the full sha512 of the file, with the same name as the file, and an extension of .sha512, and you can use this key file as your CMake content link.
 E.g., upload my_datafile.txt and download the my_data.txt.sha512 file, then check the my_data.txt.sha512 file into your source repository.

-You can use the Girder API to get the hash of the file given the file id, with the endpoint api/v1/file/<file id>/hashsum_file/sha512, where the file id comes from the specific file in Girder.
+You can use the Girder API to get the hash of the file given the file id, with the endpoint ``api/v1/file/<file id>/hashsum_file/sha512``, where the file id comes from the specific file in Girder.

-You can also use the API to download the file based on the hash returned by the previous endpoint, with an endpoint /api/v1/file/hashsum/sha512/<file sha512 hash>/download, where the sha512 hash comes from the specific file in Girder.
+You can also use the API to download the file based on the hash returned by the previous endpoint, with an endpoint ``/api/v1/file/hashsum/sha512/<file sha512 hash>/download``, where the sha512 hash comes from the specific file in Girder.